 Even though I have worked in the service industry and been on the receiving end of tips, I am not at all sure I support instituting the practice of automatic gratuities elsewhere even though I have worked in restaurants and been on the receiving end of gratuities.

-Over the last couple of days, I've patronized more than a half-dozen establishments and all but two added an automatic gratuity.
+Over the course of a few days spent visiting the area, I patronized a number establishments that served food and beverage and all but two added an automatic gratuity.

-While management will remove the automatic gratuity if requested, service would have to be truly abysmal for me to make such a request.
+Although I could have asked that the automatic gratuity be removed, service would have to be truly abysmal for me to make such a request.
 But the counterpoint is also true: service would have to be absolutely stellar for me to add much of an additional tip.

 True, an automatic service charge would prevent instances like the time I poured $75 worth of drinks for two couples who then left me a $2 tip.
 But it might also preclude other, more positive instances, including the fellow who felt I'd taken particularly good care of him and left a $20 tip with his $26 check.

 Maybe I'd have made a bit more money if a gratuity was automatic, or perhaps I wouldn't.
-And while I might be spared the irritation that goes along with being undertipped, I might also be deprived of the satisfaction and validation (shown through a generous gratuity) that I truly had taken excellent care of my guests.
+And while I might be spared the frustration that goes along with being under-tipped, I might also be deprived of the satisfaction and validation (shown through a generous gratuity) that I truly had taken excellent care of my guests.